tolgraven/artnet_4real/README.md

-artnet4real aims to be a modern, cross-platform, feature-complete, self-documenting, standalone C++ Art-Net v4 library including RDM and sACN switching support, sender merging, and apart from Node also full Controller functionality.
+artnet4real aims to be a modern, cross-platform, feature-complete, self-documenting, standalone C++ Art-Net v4 library including RDM and sACN switching support, sender merging, and apart from Node/receiver also full Controller/server functionality.
 It is likely very few of those things.

 Initially (aka. currently) developed for my own usage with esp-idf v4.0 and C++17, and still migrating away from Arduino headers.
 I'm very much still learning proper C++ as I go along, and am aware the code reflects this.
-Critique very welcome, contributions even moreso.
+Scrutiny incredibly welcome, contributions even moreso.

 Packet definition == packet parsing == packet construction:
 - yay bitfield and union abuse bonanza-fest